Best Southbank Restaurants

 For a night of tasty Italian fare amongst luxurious velvet banquettes and mahogany parquetry walls Rosetta is it.
 With a beautiful dining room, bar seats, private dining space and outdoor covered terrace, there’s plenty of places where you can enjoy some of Neil Perry’s fine Italian cuisine.
 Belissimo!

 Fine dining continues at this Crown flagship restaurant.
 Dishing up fresh, unfussed flavours, all of Lawson’s food is sustainably produced contemporary food - and it’s delicious.
-Lawson has an impressive resume with time spent under Gordon Ramsay at The London and Maze (turned Mr Hive) but he stands strong solo at No.8.
-Hats off Mr Lawson.
-Job well done.

 Here you’ll find three levels of meaty opulence.
 Carnivores gather round.
 This is your kind of restaurant.
 Guaranteed.
 Found at the Freshwater Place precinct with views overlooking Queensbridge Square, the Yarra River and the city skyline this is the perfect place to enjoy ribs, burgers and meat from the grill in a rustic yet warm environment.